rohit-creator1/Data-Analysis-Dashboard-Phone-Store/README.md

-# Data-Analysis-Dashboard-Phone-Store
+## Data-Analysis-Dashboard-Phone-Store

+#Project Objective

-I developed a comprehensive project in Excel, creating multiple dashboards and tables to analyze the data.
+-I developed a comprehensive project in Excel, creating multiple dashboards and tables to analyze the data.
 This process involved several stages, including data preprocessing, data cleaning, and data visualization.

+#Raw data used